Explore your options by visiting the Study Abroad Center office or website.

-Optional: make an appointment to meet with an Academic Counselor in the Humanities Counseling Office to review your proposed study plan.
+Optional: make an appointment to meet with an Academic Counselor in the Humanities Office of Undergraduate Study to review your proposed study plan.
 You should bring your completed EAP Academic Planning Form or Independent Programs International Study Advance Contract, and copies of all course descriptions.

 Optional: meet with your faculty advisor or the undergraduate chair in the department of your major to discuss whether or not courses are likely to meet specific requirements and whether petitions are likely to be approved upon your return.

 Keep all work done in classes for which you expect to get credit towards specific requirements.
 Also keep course descriptions, syllabi, and reading lists.
 (If you take a course that does not have a syllabus, keep track of all readings, topics covered in class, papers written, and exams taken.)